1. Email Marketing

 Sundays welcome email

-How to schedule welcome emails using EmailOctopus
+How to set up welcome emails using EmailOctopus

-Now that you know how a welcome email should look, it’s time for you to setup your own welcome email for free using EmailOctopus.
+Now that you know how a welcome email should look, it’s time for you to set up your own welcome email for free using EmailOctopus.

-For this, just navigate to the automations page in your EmailOctopus dashboard and click “create”.
+For this, just navigate to the automations page in your EmailOctopus dashboard and click “Create”.
 Once done, simply select the list you’d like to use for the welcome email automation.

 Your email address will not be published.
 Required fields are marked *